Health Trust, a winner of the Bay Area Challenge, is increasing fresh food access for low-income families.

 The Google Impact Challenge travels to different regions, asking local nonprofits how they would use innovation to make a better world, and inviting the public to vote for the projects with the greatest impact potential.

-Technology can solve some of the world's most pressing problems, and we are eager to back innovators who are exploring new ways to make a big impact.
-We are inviting nonprofits in Japan to share their most innovative ideas for making a better world, faster.
-We will select 10 finalists and your vote and our panel of judges will determine the winners.
-In addition, we will have a winner in a new category.
-The Women Will Award will recognize a nonprofit that proposes an innovative idea to empower women in Japan.
+Technology can solve some of the world's most pressing problems, and we're eager to back innovators who are exploring new ways to make a big impact.
+We invited nonprofits in Japan to share their most innovative ideas for making a better world, faster.
+Your vote and our panel of judges determined the four winners of a $500,000 grant.
+One of these winners received the Women Will Award, recognizing an innovative idea to empower women in Japan.
+Six additional finalists received $250,000.
+All ten organizations will also receive mentoring and technical support from Google and partners.

 We are supporting Australia's most innovative nonprofits that use technology to solve our greatest challenges.
 Hundreds of nonprofits told us how they would change a life, transform a community and make a better world, faster.
 Your vote and our panel of judges determined the winners.
 Four non-profits each received a $500,000 grant to realise their vision.
 Six additional finalists received $250,000.
 All ten organizations will also receive mentoring and technical support from Google.